Estadio Ciudad de los Deportes

-Estadio Ciudad de los Deportes (English: “Sports City Stadium”; formerly Estadio Azul) is a 33,000-seat stadium located in Ciudad de los Deportes, Mexico City.
-This sports facility is used for association football matches and for American football as well.
+Estadio Ciudad de los Deportes (English: Sports City Stadium) is a 34,253-seat multi-purpose stadium located in Ciudad de los Deportes, Mexico City.
+The facility is used for association football matches and for American football as well.
 The Tazón México has been played at the stadium.
-It was the home of Mexican football club Cruz Azul until 2018, hence the previous nickname of Estadio Azul, and the Mexico national football team, especially in the early 1990s.
-In summer 2016, it was announced by Mexico City authorities that plans to demolish the stadium would begin at the end of the 2017-2018 Liga MX season.
+It is the current home stadium of football club Club América.

+In summer 2016, Mexico City authorities announced plans to demolish the stadium would begin at the end of the 2017-2018 Liga MX season.
 However, in July 2018, the demolition project was put on hold.

-It is presently the home of Atlante F.C.
-The stadium was dubbed again with the nickname Estadio Azulgrana which it previously held during the 1980s and 1990s due to the fact that it was the home of Atlante F.C., whose club colors are blue and garnet.
+In the 2023–24 Liga MX season, Cruz Azul returned to the stadium.

 Both times Mexico hosted the World Cup, Estadio Azul did not host matches mainly due to the age of the structure, bad parking facilities, and complex traffic patterns.
-A peculiarity of this stadium is that it is built as a pit with the playing field is below street level.
+A peculiarity of this stadium is that it is built as a pit with the playing field below street level.
 Just beside the stadium is the Plaza México, the world's largest bullring.

+On 2 November 2024, local authorities closed the stadium indefinitely due to a lack of required safety certifications and issues with the stadium's infrastructure.
+The closure caused schedule disruptions for Club América, Atlante, and Cruz Azul.
+The stadium reopened on 7 November with new regulations such as an increase in security personnel at both the Estadio Ciudad de los Deportes and the Plaza de Toros, promotion of public transport to reach the venues, and the prohibition of holding two events on the same day.
+Atlante announced they would move to Estadio Agustín "Coruco" Díaz in Zacatepec, Morelos.
+On 8 January 2025 Cruz Azul announced its relocation to the Estadio Olímpico Universitario located in Ciudad Universitaria, Mexico City.